Distributing secure custom MCPs to your team

 Not just for engineers

-The people who benefit most aren’t developers.
 It’s the PM who can ask Claude a question and get an answer grounded in production data without learning SQL.
-It’s the ops lead who can check inventory or revenue without waiting on a report.

 You’re not just giving your team new tools — you’re giving them direct access to the information they need to make decisions.